wikimedia/mediawiki-extensions-Wikibase/repo/rest-api/README.md

 - `../../docs/rest-api/`: the built OpenAPI specification and swagger documentation
 - `specs/`: OpenAPI specification source
 - `src/`
+  - `Domain/`
+    - `Model/`: Entities and value objects used when persisting data
+    - `ReadModel/`: Entities and value objects used when retrieving data
+    - `Services/`: Secondary ports, i.e. persistence interfaces such as retrievers and updaters
+  - `Application/`
+    - `Serialization/`: Deserializers used for turning user input into write models, serializers used for turning read models into JSON-serializable objects
+    - `Validation/`: Generic (not use cases specific) classes for validating user input
+    - `UseCases/`: Primary ports of the application core
+  - `Infrastructure/`: Secondary adapters, i.e. implementations of interfaces defined in the application core
-  - `DataAccess/`: implementations of services that bind to persistent storage
+    - `DataAccess/`: Implementations of persistence services
-  - `Domain/`: domain models and services
-  - `RouteHandlers/` classes that create and pass request DTO into use cases and return HTTP responses
-  - `UseCases/`: one directory per use case
+  - `RouteHandlers/`: Web controllers acting as primary adapters
-- `tests/`
+- `tests/` @anchor restApiTestDirs
   - `mocha/`: tests using the mocha framework
     - `api-testing/`: end-to-end tests using [MediaWiki's api-testing][1] library
     - `openapi-validation/`: tests against the OpenAPI spec
   - `phpunit/`: integration and unit tests using the phpunit framework

 ### Tests

+Descriptions of the different kinds of tests can be found in the @ref restApiTestDirs "respective section of the directory structure overview" above.

 #### e2e and schema tests